-• For items in a series, use a serial comma (a comma preceding the "and" or "or" before the final item) to add clarity.
+• For three or more items in a series, use a serial comma (a comma preceding the "and" or "or" before the final item) to add clarity.

-Problem: Jane, Joe and Barry are in charge of the Radiology package.
+Not OIT Style: Jane, Joe and Barry are in charge of the Radiology package.

-Solution: Jane, Joe, and Barry are in charge of the Radiology package.
+OIT Style: Jane, Joe, and Barry are in charge of the Radiology package.

-• Commas are not required in a series whose elements are all joined by conjunctions, unless the elements are long and pauses are helpful.
+• Commas are not required in a series whose elements are all joined by conjunctions, unless the elements are long, and pauses are helpful.

-Example: Was that document written by Jane or Joe or Barry?
+OIT Style: Was that document written by Jane or Joe or Barry?